logzio/documentation/docs/user-guide/admin/data-tiers/data-tiers-intro.md

 * Requires long-term retention for regulatory compliance or record-keeping
 * Is rarely accessed but must remain available if needed
-* Offers the most cost-effective storage option for infrequently accessed data

 ## Archive & Restore